 Specific taste receptors on the tongue recognize each of the five basic tastes.
-For example, when glutamate comes in to contact with the umami taste receptors, this information is relayed to the brain where the umami taste is then recognized.
+For example, when glutamate comes in to contact with the umami fifth taste receptors, this information is relayed to the brain where the umami taste is then recognized.

 The way in which we hunger for the tastes we need is demonstrated by nutrition studies among infants.
 Newborn babies have been shown to enjoy the sweet taste and umami taste and to dislike sour and bitter tastes.
 Umami taste may be recognised even before birth as human amniotic fluid contains significant levels of glutamate.